2025–26 Northwestern Wildcats women's basketball team

-The 2025–26 Northwestern Wildcats women's basketball team represents Northwestern University during the 2025–26 NCAA Division I women's basketball season.
-The Wildcats, led by head coach Joe McKeown in his 18th and final season, play their home games at the Welsh–Ryan Arena in Evanston, Illinois as members of the Big Ten Conference.
+The 2025–26 Northwestern Wildcats women's basketball team represented Northwestern University during the 2025–26 NCAA Division I women's basketball season.
+The Wildcats, led by head coach Joe McKeown in his 18th and final season, played their home games at the Welsh–Ryan Arena in Evanston, Illinois as members of the Big Ten Conference.

 Previous season

 The Wildcats finished the 2024–25 season 9–18, 2–16 in Big Ten play to finish in 17th place.
 They failed to qualify for the Big Ten tournament.

-Due to the wildfires in the Los Angeles and Ventura counties, Northwestern's road games at UCLA on January 12 and USC on January 15 were postponed.
+Due to the wildfires in Los Angeles and Ventura counties, Northwestern's road games at UCLA on January 12 and USC on January 15 were postponed.
 Northwestern forfeited the games in February 2025.
 UCLA and USC each were credited with a win, and the Wildcats were assessed two losses.